-Convened and organized by the GovLab, the MacArthur Foundation Research Network on Opening Governance is made possible by a three-year grant of $5 million from the John D. and Catherine T. MacArthur Foundation as well as a gift from Google.org, which will allow the Network to tap the latest technological advances to further its work.
+Convened and organized by the GovLab, the MacArthur Foundation Research Network on Opening Governance was made possible by a three-year grant of $5 million from the John D. and Catherine T. MacArthur Foundation as well as a gift from Google.org, which allowed the Network to tap the latest technological advances to further its work.

-Combining empirical research with real-world experiments, the Research Network will study what happens when governments and institutions open themselves to diverse participation, pursue collaborative problem-solving, and seek input and expertise from a range of people.
-Network members include twelve experts (see below) in computer science, political science, policy informatics, social psychology and philosophy, law, and communications.
-This core group is complemented by an advisory network of academics, technologists, and current and former government officials.
-Together, they will assess existing innovations in governing and experiment with new practices and how institutions make decisions at the local, national, and international levels.
+Combining empirical research with real-world experiments, the Research Network studied what happens when governments and institutions open themselves to diverse participation, pursue collaborative problem-solving, and seek input and expertise from a range of people.
+Network members included twelve experts (see below) in computer science, political science, policy informatics, social psychology and philosophy, law, and communications.
+This core group was complemented by an advisory network of academics, technologists, and current and former government officials.
+Together, they assessed existing innovations in governing and experiment with new practices and how institutions make decisions at the local, national, and international levels.

-Support for the Network from Google.org will be used to build technology platforms to solve problems more openly and to run agile, real-world, empirical experiments with institutional partners such as governments and NGOs to discover what can enhance collaboration and decision-making in the public interest.
+Support for the Network from Google.org was used to build technology platforms to solve problems more openly and to run agile, real-world, empirical experiments with institutional partners such as governments and NGOs to discover what can enhance collaboration and decision-making in the public interest.

-The Network’s research will be complemented by theoretical writing and compelling storytelling designed to articulate and demonstrate clearly and concretely how governing agencies might work better than they do today.
+The Network’s research was complemented by theoretical writing and compelling storytelling designed to articulate and demonstrate clearly and concretely how governing agencies might work better than they do today.